ShakibCodes/Multiplication-Table-Generator/README.md

    python multiplication_table.py

 # Example Output
+...
    Enter the number to generate a multiplication table: 5 Enter the starting multiplier: 1
    Enter the ending multiplier: 10

    Multiplication Table for 5 from 1 to 10:

    5 x 1 = 5
    5 x 2 = 10
    5 x 3 = 15
    ...
    5 x 10 = 50

 # Error Handling

   non-integer values are entered, the program will display:
+   ...
 Please enter a valid integer.

   If the starting multiplier is greater than the ending multiplier, it will show:
-   Invalid input!
+   ...Invalid input!
 The starting number must be less than or equal to the ending number.

   # Requirements